dart-lang/site-www/src/_guides/language/numbers.md

 Because of this difference,
 identity can differ between platforms, although equality (`==`) doesn't.
-***[QUESTION: I changed "shouldn't" to "doesn't", because "should" is a red flag for imprecise/incorrect text.
-I considered adding "(for numbers between -2<sup>53</sup> and 2<sup>53</sup>)", but that doesn't seem to be true.
-Did I get it right?
-If not, how can we be as precise as possible without being wordy/confusing?]***

 The following table shows some expressions that use equality and identity.
 The equality expressions are the same on native and web;